oluwaseunadenuga/grc_project/README.md

 ## TASKS
 **1. Utilise various Open-source Intelligence(OSINT)tools and techniques to gather information on APT34** **2.
-Apply the MITRE ATT&CK Framework to identify and categorise, to develop a comprehensive defence strategy to protect the client's networks and systems against future attacks.
+Apply the MITRE ATT&CK Framework to identify and categorise, to develop a comprehensive defence strategy to protect the client's networks and systems against future attacks.**
-3. Provide answers to the following questions
+**3. Provide answers to the following questions**
 - **1. What is their history?:**
 - **2. Which nation/state are they associated with?:**
 - **3. Do they target specific industries?:**